SameerKumar007/sssBags/README.md

 ## Introduction

-A virtual ecommerce website using Node js, Express js, and Mongoose.
+Bags ecommerce website using MERN.

-NOTE: Please read the RUN section before opening an issue.
+Fell free to raise issue if you face somthing (' - ')

-The website resembles a real store and you can add products to your cart and pay for them.
-If you want to try the checkout process, you can use the dummy card number provided by stripe for testing which is 4242 4242 4242 4242 with any expiration date, CVC, and zip codes.
-Please <u><b>DO NOT</b></u> provide real card number and data.
+The website looks like a real store where you can put items in your cart and buy them.
+But instead of going through the usual checkout process, I'm experimenting with changing how the payment system works, particularly the Stripe API.
+So, for now, you can just add things to your cart and pay without going through the usual checkout steps.

 In order to access the admin panel on "/admin" you need to provide the admin email and password.

 ## Run

 To run this application, you have to set your own environmental variables.
-For security reasons, some variables have been hidden from view and used as environmental variables with the help of dotenv package.
+For security reasons, some variables have been hidden from view and used as environmental(.env) variables with the help of dotenv package.
 Below are the variables that you need to set in order to run the application:

-- MONGO_URI: this is the connection string of your MongoDB Atlas database.
+- MONGO_URI: Here paste the connection string of your MongoDB Atlas database or Mongo db compass localhost string.

-- SESSION_SECRET: a secret message for the session.
+- SESSION_SECRET: A secret message for the session.
 You can use any string here.

-- STRIPE_PRIVATE_KEY: the stripe package is used to process payment in the checkout route.
-To get this, you should set up a stripe account and put your private API key here.
+- STRIPE_PRIVATE_KEY: NOTE:It won't work until I update the Stripe API, which I'm currently working on.( if you know you can raise issue & if you fixed it you can try to push.
 - GMAIL_EMAIL, GMAIL_PASSWORD: the email and password given to nodemailer to send/receive the email.
-Please put a real email and password here because you will receive the messages sent from the contact us form on this email.
+Please put a real email and password here because you will receive the messages sent from the contact us form on this email.(still facing issue while contacting)

-- ADMIN_EMAIL, ADMIN_PASSWORD: the email and password used to log into the admin panel using AdminBro.
+- ADMIN_EMAIL, ADMIN_PASSWORD: The email and password used to log into the admin panel using AdminBro.
 You can put any email and password here.

 - ADMIN_COOKIE_NAME, ADMIN_COOKIE_PASSWORD: the cookie name and password used in the AdminBro authentication method.
 You can put any strings here.

-After you've set these environmental variables in the .env file at the root of the project, you need to navigate to the "seedDB" folder and run "node category-seed.js" and "node products-seed.js" to fill your empty MongoDB Atlas database.
+"After you've put these settings in the .env file at the project's main folder, go to the 'seedDB' folder and run 'node category-seed.js' and 'node products-seed.js' to fill your empty MongoDB database."(prefilled with some of images and faker )

-Now you can run "npm start" in the terminal and the application should work.
+Now, just type "npm start" in the terminal, and the app will run.

 ## Technology